 Are you still on the fence about accepting credit cards at your business?
-There are a number of businesses that still don’t accept credit cards, even if they have a payment terminal on-hand for debit transactions.
+There are a number of businesses that don’t accept credit cards, even if they have a payment terminal on-hand for debit transactions.
 If this sounds like you, it’s time to start considering accepting credit card payments, and for good reason!
 Consider the following three reasons why now is the best time to start accepting credit cards.

 Nearly 90 Per Cent of Canadians Have a Credit Card

 When it comes to the most popular payment methods for Canadians, credit cards are undeniably popular.
 According to research compiled by CreditCards.com, 89 per cent of adult Canadians had at least one credit card in 2016.
 On top of that, the average number of credit cards per Canadian adult in 2016 was 2.2.
 This means that your customers over 18 are likely to have at least one credit card ready to use, so long as you’re ready to accept them.